meshtastic/enclosures/TTGO/T-Beam M6N/README.md

 # TTGO LoRa v2.1-1.6 Reference Model

-This is a reference model of the TTGO T-Beam M6N for you to help design your own enclosures!
+This is a reference model of the TTGO T-Beam M6N for you to use in helping with designing your own enclosures!

 The .STL file is provided.